History of philosophical pessimism: Eduard von Hartmann

 Although Von Hartmann is a pessimist, his pessimism is by no means unmitigated.
 The individual's happiness is indeed unattainable either here and now or hereafter and in the future, but he does not despair of ultimately releasing the Unconscious from its sufferings.
 He differs from Schopenhauer in making salvation by the "negation of the will to life" depend on a collective social effort and not on individualistic asceticism.
 Von Hartmann explains that there are three fundamental illusions about the value of life that must be overcome before humanity can achieve what he calls absolute painlessness, nothingness, or Nirvana.
 The first of these illusions is the hope of good in the present, the confidence in the pleasures of this world, such as was felt by the Greeks.
-This is followed by the Christian transference of happiness to another and better life, to which in turn succeeds the illusion that looks for happiness in progress, and dreams of a future made worth while by the achievements of science.
+This is followed by the Christian transference of happiness to another and better life, to which in turn succeeds the illusion that looks for happiness in progress, and dreams of a future made worthwhile by the achievements of science.
 All alike are empty promises, and known as such in the final stage, which sees all human desires as equally vain and the only good in the peace of Nirvana.
 When the greater part of the Will in existence is so far enlightened by reason as to perceive the inevitable misery of existence, a collective effort to will non-existence will be made, and the world will relapse into nothingness, the Unconscious into quiescence.

 The conception of a redemption of the Unconscious also supplies the ultimate basis of Von Hartmann's ethics.
 We must provisionally affirm life and devote ourselves to social evolution, instead of striving after a happiness which is impossible; in so doing we shall find that morality renders life less unhappy than it would otherwise be.
 Suicide, and all other forms of selfishness, are highly reprehensible.
 Epistemologically, Von Hartmann is a transcendental realist, who ably defends his views and acutely criticizes those of his opponents.
 His realism enables him to maintain the reality of Time, and so of the process of the world's redemption.